Traverse City News and Events

 Expanding the capacity of a demonstrably popular program that funnels students toward good job prospects and good pay is something that plays into NMC’s growing commitment to stay adaptable to changing needs and trends.
 The complication is that growing a program like aviation comes with a hefty price tag.

-The aviation expansion plan, Bloye says, will be structured in three phases, with Phase A focused on staffing, Phase B focused on aircraft, and Phase C focused on hanger space.
+The aviation expansion plan, Bloye says, will be structured in three phases, with Phase A focused on staffing, Phase B focused on aircraft, and Phase C focused on hangar space.
 NMC will need each domino to fall before it can think seriously about the next step.

 “The first part is focused on people,” Bloye explains.
 “We need to grow out the staffing piece before we move too far into acquiring new aircraft and building new buildings.”
 Currently, the aviation department at NMC has 30 adjunct flight instructors and 10 other full-time faculty members or administrators.
 Bloye anticipates needing “at least five adjunct flight instructors, as well as one assistant chief flight instructor.”

 On the aircraft front, NMC owns a fleet of 14 planes and two flight simulators, all of which are “currently housed and maintained in an 18,000 square-foot hangar” at the college’s Aero Park campus.
 Bloye says each aircraft or simulator takes up approximately 1,000 square feet of space, which means NMC can acquire two more aircraft before the existing facility is maxed out.
 The aviation department’s three-year plan calls for adding 4-5 additional aircraft, as well as replacing a pair of aging “multi-engine trainers” that are part of the existing fleet.
-Eventually, that growth will require NMC to expand its hanger by at least 3,000 square feet.
+Eventually, that growth will require NMC to expand its hangar by at least 3,000 square feet.

 Bloye says NMC has hired an architecture firm “to develop the scope of work and project costs.”
-Rough estimates indicate a $5 million price tag for the hanger expansion and an additional $2 million for aircraft.
+Rough estimates indicate a $5 million price tag for the hangar expansion and an additional $2 million for aircraft.

 Much of that money will likely come from NMC’s own coffers.
 Fresh off the Be What’s Possible campaign, which raised more than $40 million, the college is prepared to “invest in itself,” Bloye says, to grow high-demand programs like aviation.